Enjoying the Simple Pleasures of Lake Life on Palisade Reservoir

 Utah’s beautiful Palisade Reservoir is an oasis of serene water in the central part of the state, a perfect getaway for paddling, fishing, swimming and camping.

 Utah’s most centrally located state park — it’s smack dab in the middle of the state — is also home to some of its best recreational possibilities.
 Palisade State Park and its 70-acre namesake reservoir, just outside the little town of Sterling, provide opportunities for boating, fishing, swimming, camping, hiking, riding off-highway vehicles (OHVs) on trails, and even golfing.
-And, at just $10 per day, it’s incredibly affordable to visit for a day trip, a long weekend, or even a weeklong getaway.
+It’s incredibly affordable to visit for a day trip, a long weekend, or even a week long getaway.

 Palisade isn’t just a lake — it was actually conceived as a vacation spot from the get-go.
 A 19th-century Utah settler, Daniel B. Funk, dreamt of a retreat in the Sanpete Valley, and eventually managed to talk his way into a land patent.
 With the deed in hand, he and his family set to work diverting Sixmile Creek and building an earthen dam, and Palisade was born.
 The mountainous land, situated at an elevation of 5,800 feet, eventually became a state park and open to the public in 1962.